 In particular, in the first module of the course, the mechanisms of propagation of an electromagnetic signal in environments with high scattering, like the urban environment, will be describe in detail.
 The methods of evaluation of attenuation will be examined both for the indoor propagation, and for the passage of the signal from outdoor to indoor environments.
 The student, at the end of the module, will acquire knowledge and understanding of the electromagnetic field behavior in the presence of multipath and slow fading, and will be able to apply this knowledge to design antennas and wireless systems working in such conditions, also thanks to the exercises presented during the course itself.

 Then, techniques of analysis and design of wireless devices that must work close to the human body, or in any case in an indoor environment, will be presented in the second module.
 In more detail, at the end of the module the student will acquire the necessary knowledge to design antennas and wireless devices that work in such conditions.
 Obviously, being a course for a Second Level Degree, the focus has been on a single application, namely the Radiofrequency Identification (RFID), examining all the technical aspects and linking them to the constraints and opportunities that these applications have.
-And using them as a reference to discuss other applications, such as Power Wireless Transfer or On-Body Communications, with a strong emphasis on the design and behavior of Wearable Antennas.
+And using them as a reference to discuss other applications, such as Power Wireless Transfer or On-Body Communications.
 Also for the placement of the course, the student will also acquire knowledge on the state of the art industrial for these services, and the limitations, including legal, to their use.

 The chosen way to verify the preparation will develop the communication skills as required to an engineer.

 A good knowledge of Applied Electromagnetics topics, in particular those related to antennas, is required.
 A knowledge of the fundamentals of "Design of Wireless Systems" is strongly recommended for a more effective understanding of the course topics.